runtimeverification/iele-semantics/iele.md

 endmodule
 ```

-The network state is closely based on the EVM blockchain, with
+The network state is closely based on the EVM blockchain,
-the main difference being that there are dedicated transaction
-types for contract creation and calls into smart contracts.

-The current state of the blockchain consists mainly of a set of
+with the state mainly consisting of information on a set of
-accounts, with funds being held by accounts rather than following
+accounts, and funds being held by accounts rather than following
-a Bitcoin-style UXTO model.
+the Bitcoin "UTXO" model.

 Accounts are divided into smart contracts, which accept calls
 and disburse funds according only to their code,